A Vanishing Ecosystem: Mountain Caribou and the Inland Temperate Rainforest of the Pacific Northwest

-In addition to working at Wilderness Awareness School, Marcus is a naturalist, advocate, and photographer engaged in telling stories that bring to light and life, the complexity of humans living in the 21st century.
+Marcus Reynerson is a naturalist, educator, and photographer.
+He has worked in wilderness education, outdoor leadership, and conservation for numerous organizations and communities across North America.
+He is engaged in telling stories that bring to light and life, the complexity of humans living in the 21st century.
+Originally from Louisville, KY, Marcus now resides in the Snoqualmie Valley in Washington State, just east of Seattle.
+He is the Lead Instructor for an internationally renowned environmental leadership immersion program for adults at the Wilderness Awareness School in Duvall, WA, and is an Evaluator-in-Training with Cybertracker Conservation of North America, an international professional certification system in wildlife tracking.
 He is currently part of the Mountain Caribou Initiative, a visual storytelling collective focused on inland temperate rainforest conservation in the Pacific Northwest. www.caribourainforest.org

 Location & Time